lefischerander/Hospital-System/README.md

 - Group code: G12
 - Group repository: <https://github.com/lefischerander/Lank>
 - Tutor responsible: Jonas Rieling
-- Group team leader: Leander Fischer
+- Group team leader: Leander Fischer <em(subsequently L)/em>
-- Group members: Konstantin Kolbek, Erik Schäfer, Nantenaina Razafindraibe
+- Group members: Konstantin Kolbek <em(subsequenly K)/em>, Erik Schäfer <em(subsequenly E)/em>, Nantenaina Razafindraibe <em(subsequenly N)/em>
 - Contributions
-  - Leander Fischer:
-    - Data Source and Retrieval
-    - Data Storage and Handling
-    - User Management
-      - database related functions
-    - Statistical Analysis
-      - data retrieval into pandas DataFrames
-    - Interface
-      - visualization of pandas DataFrames
-  - Konstantin Kolbek
-    - Statistical Analysis
-    - Visualization
-    - User Management
-      - log-In
-      - user actions
-  - Nantenaina Razafindraibe
-    - User Management
-      - database related functions
-      - user actions
+  - Leander Fischer: Sourced and cleaned the data from PhysioNet and developed the storage solution.
+Helped K and N by providing SQL queries for their functions accessing the database.
+Supported K and N by writing some utility functions in database_service and analyse.
+Helped E fix Interface bugs when accessing and displaying data from the database.
+Refactored the entire project to adhere to the final project structure.
+Developed unit tests.
+  - Konstantin Kolbek: Supported L to determine what data should be sourced from MIMIC-IV.
+Worked with N on the login functionalities.
+Developed the data analysis and visualization.
+  - Nantenaina Razafindraibe: Developed the interface between the program and database.
+Worked with K on the login functionalities.
+Helped L develop the unit tests.
-  - Erik Schäfer
+  - Erik Schäfer: Developed the Interface.
-    - User Interface

 ## Acknowledgements